Exiv2/exiv2/man/man1/exiv2.md

 <div id="pr_print">

 ### pr | print
 Print image metadata.
-This is the default action, i.e. the command `exiv2 image.jpg` will print a summary of the image Exif metadata.
+This is the default action, i.e., the command `exiv2 image.jpg` will print a summary of the image Exif metadata.

 <div id="ex_extract">